 Are rabbits nibbling up your lettuce garden?
 Are mice ravaging your recycling bin?
 Ward off all sorts of pests by spraying undiluted apple cider vinegar around the perimeter of trees, flowerbeds, and trash bins.
 Hooray for no nasty chemicals around your home.

-Stronger, shinier hair
+Get stronger, shinier hair

 Summer approaching means spending more time in water.
 Save your hair from total dry-out by rinsing your locks in a mixture of apple cider vinegar and water.
 No need for expensive hair products.